-Prerequisites Tax's abbreviations, as well as price levels and currencies are not created by the import.
+Prerequisites Taxes, price levels and currencies are not created by the import.
 We invite you to create/edit your taxes, price levels and currencies beforehand in erplain.

-In a second time, fill in your .csv file with the existing tax's abbreviations*, currencies and price levels.
+In a second time, fill in your .csv file with the existing tax names, currencies and price levels.

 Tips for new users If it is your first time importing customers via a .csv file, we recommend that you start creating a couple of customers manually directly in erplain.
 Creating customers manually is more intuitive and gives you a better insight on the existing fields that will eventually turn into column names in the template .csv file.

 Note: Making mistakes on your first time importing customers is very common